-Hello all… I’ve been silent for a couple of days, actually more than a couple; thirteen days to be exact.
+Hello all… I’ve been silent for a couple of days since I spent it from Spectrum Canine Dog Training, actually more than a couple; thirteen days to be exact.
 Sorry for my silence, real life just would not relent.
 I still have the last of my Lovecraftian posts to complete, but I’m back with a shorter post, and I’ll promise I’ll hammer out the last Lovecraftian posts soon!

 The older I get the more I realize I’m set on my ways.
 There are things I do that when something disrupts them it annoys me to no end.
 In an effort to fight stagnation I’m trying break my routines, do things differently and shake things up in my life.
 Gaming is no exception!